moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_pnl.md

 If the **momentFrom** parameter is absent and the **momentTo** parameter is specified, reports from the beginning of the current year up to **momentTo** are displayed.
 If the **momentTo** parameter is absent and the **momentFrom** parameter is specified, reports from **momentFrom** up to the current day are displayed.

-> Request for the Profit and Loss Report by Employee.
+> Request for the Profit Report by Employee.

 ```shell
 curl -X GET